pavitra-pixel/Library-Management-System-SQL-Project/README.md

-# 📚 Library Management System — SQL Project.
+# 📚 Library Management System — SQL Project
 ## Overview

 A small database project that stores information for a library with multiple branches — books, branches, staff, members, and every time a book is borrowed or returned.
 Built in PostgreSQL, with 21 questions answered using SQL, plus two automated commands to issue and return books.